Your cart is currently empty!

 Food for weight restoration and stability

-If you’re wondering how anyone can possibly get a child with anorexia to eat, read on.
-In Chapter 7 I list general principles and offer some dos and don’ts, then in Chapter 8 you can be a fly on the wall and witness an entire mealtime session.
+As a medicine for an eating disorder, food really sucks.
+It’s a distressing pill for people to swallow not once, but five or six times a day.
+Sadly, medical science hasn’t yet come up with anything easier.
+Take heart: meals get easier as weight goes up.
+The brain is particularly calorie-hungry, and you should see mood improve with nutrition.
+If you’re wondering how you can possibly get your child to eat, read on.
+In Chapter 7, I list general principles and offer some dos and don’ts.
+Then in Chapter 8, you can be a fly on the wall and witness an entire mealtime session.
 And in Chapters 13 to 15 I give you emotional tools to help you support your child meal after meal.

-Train the brain: practice ‘normal’
+Train the brain: practice ‘normal with exposure work

 Unconditional love